ozturkkl/Asteroids/README.md

 # Galactic Travel
-Little game created with JavaScript.
-Fun factor is questionable, I promise it gets harder as time goes on.
+Little game made with JavaScript.
+Fun factor is questionable...

+Game was made with phaser.js.
+It gets gradually harder as you play.
+Let me know your high score if you played it.
+It might become impossible to beat really quick, sorry about that.

 - No, you can't shoot the rocks, thanks for asking :d